Tags: baking, Basil, Chevre, Chibes, Chili Flakes, Dough, flatbread, garlic, goat cheese, Herbs, Lemon, Parsley, Pide, recipes, Turkish Flatbread

 Before I even finished reading the recipe, I had decided to pile this pulled chicken on buns.
 At the bottom of Susie’s recipe – she suggested doing just that.
 SO, I piled this chicken on buns, but not just any buns.
 Back in Dec, ’11, I baked some plain buns using an extra batch of dough I made from the Daring Bakers Char Siu Bao recipe and froze them.
 Instabuns!
 For the sliders, I used store-bought slider sized potato buns.

 I love Asian bun dough.
-It’s soft and almost velvety, so I knew they would make great vessels for burgers or sandwiches.
+It’s soft and so velvety, so I knew they would make great vessels for burgers or sandwiches.
 Use any kind of bun you’d like, even a doughnut if that suits your fancy, since it, ummm, it seems to be all the rage, but I’m not really recommending it, so, proceed with caution, and an adventurous palate!
 Oh, sprouted buns are also nice and work very well because they’re sturdy, leaving lots of leeway for sauce soakage, without falling apart, I highly recommend those along with the two aforementioned buns — not doughnuts.

 Finally, you know how much I’ve waxed on and on about my love of natural rainbows incorporated into dishes?
 What better than an array of colorful vegetables to pile on these buns with the chicken?
 We’ve got shredded red cabbage (the purple), a mix of red, yellow and orange bell peppers, and blanched snow peas - all tossed together with a light vinaigrette.